 Many businesses suffer from long sales cycles, but you don't have to accept that as an inevitability.

-If the salesperson as mentioned above were smart, he or she would put a few of the following strategies into action.
+If the salesperson as mentioned above was smart, he or she would put a few of the following strategies into action.

 1. Qualify Your Prospects